eliben/paip-in-clojure/README.rst

 reimplementing all programs in `Clojure <http://clojure.org/>`_, a modern flavor of Lisp running on the JVM or in the browser.

-``cl-in-clj`` contains code samples/walkthroughs with direct translations from Common Lisp to Clojure.
+At this time there are two Clojure projects here:

+* ``paip``: Translation of PAIP code to Clojure, organized (roughly) by chapter name.
+* ``cl-in-clj``: A "Common Lisp to Clojure" cheatsheet of sorts.
+Contains code samples/walkthroughs to answer the question "how do we do this Common Lisp thing in Clojure".
 See its README file for more details.